 30 And Hezekiah prospered in all his works.

-And when he was confronted with war he never even had to lift a sword, for indeed the battle was very real, and against the strongest of enemies, but The Lord Himself fought for Hezekiah (as referenced in the scripture at the beginning of this post).
+And when the king of Assyria came to conquer Judah, Hezekiah never even had to lift a sword, though indeed the battle was very real, but the Lord Himself fought for Hezekiah (as referenced in the scripture at the beginning of this post).
 Oh that I could be a Hezekiah who when presented with the worst letter imaginable (a letter from the Hitler of the day saying he’s coming for you next!), takes the bad news and, before doing anything else or consulting anyone, brings it into the house of The LORD to lay it before Him and ask for His help.
 Outrageous faith and devotion to God is accompanied by outrageous blessings of God.
 Whereas in the past God would bless the kings in battle by allowing them to defeat their enemies through their own swords, for Hezekiah God sent out an angel to destroy the Assyrian army, while he and everyone stayed safely inside Judah [See 2 Chronicles 20 for a similar story with righteous king Jehoshaphat].
 And even on his death bed, when he cried out to God to remember how he had served Him wholeheartedly, God heard his prayer and gave him 15 extra years of life.
 Oh that we would live likewise and give God a reason to do amazing supernatural things!

 So how can I become like that shepherd boy that God blessed so much?
 I believe that years before Samuel anointed David as king, David’s heart was open and surrendered to God, and so through the years God gave David more opportunities for his love and trust to grow.
 Until finally David was “perfect in heart” and then, being ready, God raised him up to do amazing things he would have never guessed.
 David didn’t love God so that he could one day be king, he loved God because God is more worthy of our love than anything else, and he would have been content to live the rest of his life in those fields with God, his treasure, the most important thing in life.
 What more of a blessing could David have been given than a life in the wilderness, with great amounts of time to spend with his loving God?
 Certainly not armies and kingdoms and women and riches.

 I have to love the LORD my God with all my heart and mind and strength.
-Of course that can only be done by the grace of God, so I have to ask for the grace of God — for God to open my heart and mind that I can love Him as David did.
-It’s really not as intimidating as it sounds; it’s actually so simple.
+Of course that can only be done perfectly through the provision of God, orchestrating my nature and nurture, so I have to ask for the provision of God — for God to open my heart and mind that I can love Him as David did.
+But it’s really not as intimidating as it sounds; it’s actually so simple.
 God’s not asking us to drain our energy and finances in service to Him, or even to make the biggest impact possible.
-God’s just asking us to love Him right now, as much as possible.
+God’s just asking us to love Him right now, as much as possible, as best as we know how.
 That’s it.
 Then, to keep loving Him as much as possible in the next moment and the next.
 As long as it is right now.
 And in that love, God will show His love for us more clearly and give us experiences to grow our relationship and trust until we love Him intimately and publicly without embarrassment, and trust Him unrealistically.
 And when our hearts get to the point of being perfect God will zap us wherever He wants us to be, even if it makes as much worldly sense as a shepherd boy being anointed as king overnight.

 So for me personally, am I willing to give up everything that makes sense to simply love God with all my heart?
 Am I willing to give up my ministry and my giftings and callings and all the ways I think I can make the biggest impact with my life to be seen as a fool for God?
 Or am I hiding behind my so-called ministry, so I have an excuse not to do something embarrassing?
 Am I really willing to dance before the LORD with all my might in public and worship Him intimately in the lonely wilderness?
 Willing to do embarrassing, corny, cliche things like talk about how much I love Him around people that don’t even believe in God?
 Maybe God won’t call you to do that, but would you be willing to if He wanted you to?
 If for no other reason than He just felt like asking you to do it, and He is worthy of it?
 I’ll do it.
 Whatever You want.
 Not because it makes sense, but because I love You and care about You.
 Here am I, Your servant, Your instrument; send me.
 I know that whatever You want me to do, You will enable me to do it.